rgrams/debug-draw/README.md

 # Debug-Draw
 A set of convenience functions to draw lines, shapes, and text with the "draw_line" and "draw_text" render messages.
 This is not intended to be used for final game graphics.
+Most of the functions only draw on a 2D plane at z=0, though the `ray` function can draw 3D lines.

 __Dependency Link:__
 >https://github.com/rgrams/debug-draw/archive/master.zip